 1956 Dec 15 – Fairlight School closed.

 1957 June – The first diesel trains were introduced on the Hastings-Charing Cross line, gradually replacing steam over the next 12 months.
 The first diesel had arrived on 23 February 1957.
 They took over formally on Monday 9 June 1958, replacing the Schools-class locos that had been running the service since 1931.
-A train shed was built at Bulverhythe.
+A very large new railway carriage shed was built at Bulverhythe to service the diesels.

 1957 Nov 4 – A severe gale caused major damage to Hastings Pier’s main pavilion, which had to close for three months.

 1957-58 – Four-storey blocks of flats were built by Hastings Council as the Down Farm Estate, Ore.
+These were for people rehoused following the slum clearance at Halton and elsewhere.
 The roads were named after distant landmarks visible from the building site.

 1958 – The Hastings Downs Golf Club closed, having been based at Fishponds Farm in Barley Lane since 1924.
 The closure followed the decision in April 1958 by Hastings Council not to continue subsidising the club, and not to pay Major Carlisle Sayer the £20,000 he was seeking if the council insisted on purchasing it.
 Instead, the councillors decided to end years of debate over its future and try to buy the town’s other course, in Filsham Valley.